zun-liang/fem-space-tourism/README.md

 ## Acknowledgments

 - [Build a Space Travel Website](https://scrimba.com/learn/spacetravel)
-  I learned some pretty cool css skills in Kevin Powell's course and utilized them in this solution.
+  I learned some pretty cool CSS skills in Kevin Powell's course and utilized some of them in this solution.